Get the reportMore

-Indicators of Compromise (IoC) is evidence which suggests that a data breach may have occurred and that further investigation of the incident response plan is necessary.
+Indicators of compromise (IoC) is evidence that suggests that a data breach may have occurred and that further investigation of the incident response plan is necessary.

 Infrastructure-as-a-Service (IaaS) is a delivery model for cloud services where customers purchase access to managed IT infrastructure from a cloud services provider.

 Infrastructure-as-Code (IaC) refers to the increasingly common practice of provisioning and managing IT infrastructure using coding.

 Infrastructure management includes the management of processes, equipment, data, human resources and external contacts needed to ensure that operations run smoothly and efficiently.